 Nicolás Leiva: Infinite Cycle Under Fire

 Nicolás Leiva has had many important solo and group exhibitions in the US and internationally.
-His work is the subject of a major monograph, Nicolás Leiva: The Fire of Self and Multiplication, with texts by Ricardo Pau-Llosa and Mariza Vescovo, published in Italy (English texts only) in 2005.
+His work is the subject of a major monograph, Nicolás Leiva: The Fire of Self and Multiplication, with texts by Ricardo Pau-Llosa and Mariza Vescovo, published in Italy in 2005.
 His works are in the permanent collections of the Museo de Arte Latinoamericano Buenos Aires (MALBA), Argentina; the Snite Museum of Art at the University of Notre Dame, Indiana; the Berardo Collection, Lisbon, Portugal, the Gollinelli Collection, Bologna, Italy, the Museum of Art, Ft.
 Lauderdale, Florida.

 Nicolás LeivaBig Red Plate, 2008Majolica with colored glaze and gold leaf24 x 24"

 61 x 61 cm

 Nicolas LeivaHanging Gardens of Babylon, 2014Earthenware clay, gold17 x 12.5 x 8"43.2 x 31.8 x 20.3 cm